A. About Solar Energy

 Additionally, here are some security tips for storing your SolarCoins;

-Yes, and you can claim them at Solcrypto and we will handle everything between you and the SolarCoin foundation.
+Yes, and you can claim them at Solcrypto and we will handle everything between you and the SolarCoin Foundation.
 Your house will need to have solar panels installed and generating after 2010.
-Solcrypto is acting as an affiliate claims portal to process claims to the SolarCoin foundation for Japan and the Asia Pacific Region.
+Solcrypto is acting as an affiliate claims portal to process claims to the SolarCoin Foundation for Japan, Australia, New Zealand and the Asia Pacific Region.
 We also offer support back to the owners of the homes, commercial rooftops and solar plants.

 Solcrypto also has a tab once you have logged in to process your claims.

-Yes, you can trade SolarCoins on third party sites like Bittrex and Bleutrade.
+Yes, you can trade SolarCoins on third party sites like Bittrex and Lykke.

 Current estimates from the Ministry of Trade and Industry (METI) show that the size of the Japanese photovoltaic sector in 2014 has a total of 10GW AC generation capacity.
 This is cumulatively added to the already generating installed capacity that is approximately 28GW AC.